-2.3.1 The present requirements apply to the welding of ship machinery sructures manufactured using base materials and welding consumables, which are in accordance with Part XIII "Materials" and the present Part.
-Manufacturing of structures from
+2.3.1 The present requirements apply to the welding of ship machinery sructures manufactured using base materials and welding consumables, which are in accordance with Part XIII "Materials" and this Part.
+Manufacturing of structures from materials not regulated by the Rules shall be effected on agreement with the Register.